Sharr15/GamingLads-user-service/README.md

 # GamingLads-user-service
 This service takes care of the authentication and authorization.
+All documentation can be found in gaminglads-gateway -> documentation

 ## api endpoints
 ##### post jwt to validated user